MIPPL/nephele-org-website/public/content/developers/tutorials/reverse-engineering-a-contract/index.md

              value unknown81e580d3[_param1] * _param3 / 100 * 10^6 wei
 ```

 The bottom two lines tell us that Storage[2] is also a contract that we call.
-If we [look at the constructor transaction](https://etherscan.io/tx/0xa1ea0549fb349eb7d3aff90e1d6ce7469fdfdcd59a2fd9b8d1f5e420c0d05b58#statechange) we see that this contract is [0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2), a Wrapped Ether contract [whose source code has been uploaded to Etherscan](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2#code).
+If we [look at the constructor transaction](https://etherscan.io/tx/0xa1ea0549fb349eb7d3aff90e1d6ce7469fdfdcd59a2fd9b8d1f5e420c0d05b58#statechange) we see that this contract is [0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2), a Wrapped Nephele contract [whose source code has been uploaded to Etherscan](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2#code).

-So it looks like the contracts attempts to send ETH to `_param2`.
+So it looks like the contracts attempts to send NEPH to `_param2`.
 If it can do it, great.
 If not, it attempts to send [WETH](https://weth.io/).
-If `_param2` is an externally owned account (EOA) then it can always receive ETH, but contracts can refuse to receive ETH.
+If `_param2` is an externally owned account (EOA) then it can always receive NEPH, but contracts can refuse to receive NEPH.
 However, WETH is ERC-20 and contracts can't refuse to accept that.

 ```python
   ...
   log 0xdbd5389f: addr(_param2), unknown81e580d3[_param1] * _param3 / 100 * 10^6, bool(ext_call.success)
 ```

 At the end of the function we see a log entry being generated.
 [Look at the generated log entries](https://etherscan.io/address/0x2510c039cc3b061d79e564b38836da87e31b342f#events) and filter on the topic that starts with `0xdbd5...`.
-If we [click one of the transactions that generated such an entry](https://etherscan.io/tx/0xe7d3b7e00f645af17dfbbd010478ef4af235896c65b6548def1fe95b3b7d2274) we see that indeed it looks like a claim - the account sent a message to the contract we're reverse engineering, and in return got ETH.
+If we [click one of the transactions that generated such an entry](https://etherscan.io/tx/0xe7d3b7e00f645af17dfbbd010478ef4af235896c65b6548def1fe95b3b7d2274) we see that indeed it looks like a claim - the account sent a message to the contract we're reverse engineering, and in return got NEPH.

 ![A claim transaction](claim-tx.png)

 ### 1e7df9d3 {#1e7df9d3}

 This function is very similar to [`claim`](#claim) above.
-It also checks a merkle proof, attempts to transfer ETH to the first, and produces the same type of log entry.
+It also checks a merkle proof, attempts to transfer NEPH to the first, and produces the same type of log entry.

 ```python
 def unknown1e7df9d3(uint256 _param1, uint256 _param2, array _param3) payable: